glucauze/sd-webui-faceswaplab/docs/install.markdown

 The extension runs mainly on the CPU to avoid the use of VRAM.
 However, it is recommended to follow the specifications recommended by sd/a1111 with regard to prerequisites.
 At the time of writing, a version of python lower than 11 is preferable (even if it works with python 3.11, model loading and performance may fall short of expectations).

+Older versions of gradio don’t work well with the extension.
+See this bug report : https://github.com/glucauze/sd-webui-faceswaplab/issues/5.
+It has been tested on 3.32.0

 ### Windows-User : Visual Studio !
 Don't neglect this !

 Before beginning the installation process, if you are using Windows, you need to install this requirement: